Kurt Volker, citing Biden link, becomes latest witness to revise testimony

-WASHINGTON — Kurt Volker told Congress on Tuesday he now sees that others in the Trump administration sought an investigation into the Biden family and that they told Ukraine's government that military aid depended on it — a shift in his account that the former U.S. envoy for Ukraine negotiations said reflected new information he'd only recently learned.
+WASHINGTON — Kurt Volker, the former U.S. envoy for Ukraine negotiations, told Congress on Tuesday he now sees that others in the Trump administration sought an investigation into the Biden family and that they told Ukraine's government that military aid depended on it — a shift in his account that he said reflected new information he'd only recently learned.

-But in the weeks since, multiple other officials have testified that Ambassador to the EU Gordon Sondland had, in fact, told a top Ukrainian presidential aide that the country would not likely get the money unless the investigations were announced, a fact Sondland himself ultimately conceded.
+But in the weeks since, multiple other officials have testified that the ambassador to the E.U., Gordon Sondland, had, in fact, told a top Ukrainian presidential aide that the country would not likely get the money unless the investigations were announced, a fact Sondland himself ultimately conceded.

 "I have learned many things that I did not know at the time of the events in question," Volker said on Tuesday in his new account to Congress, which took place during the open, televised portion of the House Intelligence Committee's impeachment proceedings.